 What does Helena mean?

-Helena▲ has 29 more different forms via Eleanor, Helen: Ailene, Alene▼, Elana, Elen, Elena▲, Eleni, Ellen▼, Ellene, Elna▼, Galina, Helaine, Heleanor, Helenann, Helene▼, Helenora, Helenore, Helia, Hella, Hellen▼, Hellene, Hellenor, Hellia, Ileana, Ilene▼, Ilona, Jelena, Lena▲, Nelda▼ and Yelena.Kreatif forms: Halena, Heleha, Heleva. [more]
+Helena▲ has 29 more different relations via Eleanor, Helen: Ailene, Alene▼, Elana, Elen, Elena▲, Eleni, Ellen▼, Ellene, Elna▼, Galina, Helaine, Heleanor, Helenann, Helene▼, Helenora, Helenore, Helia, Hella, Hellen▼, Hellene, Hellenor, Hellia, Ileana, Ilene▼, Ilona, Jelena, Lena▲, Nelda▼ and Yelena.Kreatif forms: Halena, Heleha, Heleva. [more]